 May 1, 1988

-When the Apostle Paul visited the city of Athens, he was greatly distressed by the number of idols he saw.
-Rather than destroying the statues or going through political channels to have them removed, Paul took a different approach to telling people about the God who deserves their worship.
+When the apostle Paul visited the city of Athens, he was greatly distressed by the number of idols he saw.
+Rather than destroying the statues or going through political channels to have them removed, however, he took a different approach, telling people about the God who deserved their worship.
 Alistair Begg observes how Paul’s evangelistic initiative made an impact on the community and how we can learn to share the good news of Christ in our daily realms of influence.

 16Now while Paul was waiting for them at Athens, his spirit was provoked within him as he saw that the city was full of idols.
 17So he reasoned in the synagogue with the Jews and the devout persons, and in the marketplace every day with those who happened to be there.
 18Some of the Epicurean and Stoic philosophers also conversed with him.
 And some said, “What does this babbler wish to say?”
 Others said, “He seems to be a preacher of foreign divinities”—because he was preaching Jesus and the resurrection.
 19And they took him and brought him to the Areopagus, saying, “May we know what this new teaching is that you are presenting?
 20For you bring some strange things to our ears.
 We wish to know therefore what these things mean.”
 21Now all the Athenians and the foreigners who lived there would spend their time in nothing except telling or hearing something new.